Menu

 12:15 - 12:45

-Panel with the host, Gabriele Schiemer (Vienna), Dr. Alexander Jaroschinsky (Stuttgart), and Felix Lee (Berlin)
+Panel with the host and Dr. Kristin Nagel (Munich), Gabriele Schiemer (Vienna), Dr. Alexander Jaroschinsky (Stuttgart), and Felix Lee (Berlin)

 From crisis to innovation: a restructuring report for the future of OUR COUNTRy